by S. E. Mabson

 Something felt different.
 My entire body tingled.
 To-Do Lists were mentally scanning.
 Fear and Doubt vanished, replaced by motivation and determination.
 The corners of my lips rose, and I looked around my room.
 I was actually happy to be there; grateful, I had somewhere to live at all.
 Getting dressed was easy, fun even; I hadn't worn make-up in months, let alone dressed up.
 I put on my sunflower yellow pencil skirt, with a white ruffled blouse, black blazer with a zipper, black stilettos, and gold accessories.
 I curled my dark brown shoulder-length hair.
 When I was done, I stared into the mirror for a moment.
 All I could do was smile until a laugh manifested and say "I'm back.
 For good this time."
 I grabbed my purse and keys and marched out the door.

 ********** 6 MONTHS LATER **********

 Inhale.
 Exhale.
 Inhale.
 Exhale "You got this."
-In that moment, as I was turning the door knob of my Economics II class carrying my 18 month old sleeping baby, Fear and Doubt knocked.
+At that moment, as I was turning the doorknob of my Economics II class carrying my 18-month-old sleeping baby, Fear and Doubt knocked.
 The loud thumping of my heart in cadence to the visual of little cartoon monsters I had named Fear and Doubt knocking on the central control tower of my brain.
 No answer.
 The classroom door creaked and all eyes were on me.
 There goes that incessant knocking again.
 Inhale.
 Exhale.
 I took a seat near the front by the door, proud I denied Fear and Doubt and sent those two little monsters running with their tails between their legs.
 I looked down at my sweet baby girl sleeping in her stroller and stretched down to kiss her forehead.